uselagoon/lagoon-cli/docs/commands/lagoon_add_organization-deploytarget.md

 ### SEE ALSO

-* [lagoon list organization](lagoon_list_organization.md)	 - List all organizations projects, groups, deploy targets or users
+* [lagoon add](lagoon_add.md)	 - Add a project, or add notifications and variables to projects or environments